Heather’s and Sam’s story

 My darling wife, Heather, was diagnosed with a cancerous brain tumour in September 2018.
 Despite two and a half years of intensive radio and chemotherapy, including trialling an experimental chemotherapy, we were informed in November 2020 that the tumour had quickly progressed.
 Devastatingly, it would likely mean that the coming months would be Heather’s last.

-It was at this point that we were introduced to the team at Sobell House.
-Particularly Ali (community nurse) and Neale (occupational therapist), who would be looking after us both in the coming months.
+It was at this point that we were introduced to the team at Sobell House, including Ali, a community nurse, and Neale, an occupational therapist, who would be looking after us both.

 Pictured: Heather and Sam on their wedding day

 We had originally planned to get married in June 2020, but had to postpone due to the pandemic.
 After we’d been given the news of Heather’s likely prognosis, we decided to go ahead with our wedding day at fairly short notice and get married on 7 December.
 Upon hearing this, Ali and Neale sprang into action and helped us to make the most of our special day.
 One of the crueller side effects of Heather’s condition was that the tumour affected her motor functions, and by December she was finding it difficult to walk or even stand.
 To our astonishment, the local fire brigade was enlisted to help transport Heather from our flat to our car so that we could go ahead with the day she had been dreaming about.
 Needless to say, the addition of five hunky firemen was also appreciated by some of our other guests!
 Despite Heather’s condition, the wedding day went better than we could have possibly imagined under the circumstances.
 The fact that Sobell House were able to make this happen for us is something that I will forever be thankful for.